vonazt/savelist/README.md

-### ANAIS BABY TRACKER
+### Fullstack template

-An app for keeping track of my baby daughter.
-An experiment in using React Native and developing for Android for the first time.
+Template for app using TypeScript, GraphQL, MongoDB/mongoose, React and TailwindCSS